 In this case, a number of drilled holes in the friction surface help expel the gases and dust through the disc and out of vents in the middle.
 They also offer a varied surface for the pads to bite to.
 Although these aren’t common on standard road cars, a few modern performance models and plenty of supercars will come with these from the factory.
 They’ve been common in motorsport since the ‘60s too, and a popular choice for upgrades ever since.

 Unlike cross drilled items, dimpled discs have holes that don’t pass all the way through.
-This type of surface treatment is chiefly to prevent the stress fracturing often associated with the extreme use of cross drilled discs, but also helps with gas dispersal by giving gases a temporary place to go while under the pad.
+This type of surface treatment is chiefly to prevent the stress fracturing often associated with the extreme use of cross drilled rotors.
+It also helps with gas dispersal by giving gases a temporary place to go while under the pad.

 Combi discs, often referred to as ‘drilled and grooved’, take the benefits from both grooves and either dimpling or drilling (or sometimes both).